 Requirements

-There are many things you should consider before signing up to a pilot course.
+There are many things you should consider before signing up for a pilot course.
 These include:

 Obtaining a class I medical certificate